top of page

-Mental Stimulation
+Mental Enrichment

-Dogs need both physical and mental stimulation.
+Dogs need both physical and mental enrichment.
 Have you every noticed after letting your dog play fetch for several minutes or walking your dog for 5 miles that your dog is still full of energy?
 That is a good sign your dog needs more mental stimulation.
 Your dog might be physically tired, but not mentally.
 Most families do not understand that mental stimulation and health is just as important as physical stimulation and health for our dogs.

 Just like us, dogs need mental stimulation and exercise to live a long happy life.
 Have you noticed after you study that you are mentally drained?
 The same thing happens to dogs!
 Not only will consistent mental and physical stimulation help promote good behavior, but it will also prevent destructive behaviors such as chewing and barking.
 Without mental stimulation, dogs get bored, frustrated, and even anxious just like us.